 When a devastating double murder took place on the property in March 1797, the former Lady of the house Sara Waller was caught in the crossfire during a vendetta against their house guest Reverend William Hamilton and the United Irishmen.
 Sadly, they both lost their lives during the siege upon the Rectory.

 While the Tully family purchased the property in the 1990's, little did they know that their lives would change forever.
-Author Emma Louise Tully, writes about the spine-chilling paranormal events that her and her family encounter over the 23 years living in this astonishing building.
+Author Emma Louise Tully, writes about the spine-chilling paranormal events in her novel The Haunting of Sharon Rectory.

 This 200-year-old Georgian Rectory is a sight to behold.
 But what secrets, spirits and ghosts lurk behind?

 When the Tully family purchased this magnificent building in the 1990s they had big restoration dreams.
 Little did they know their lives were about to change forever.

 This fascinating book is based on the author’s 22-year diary.
 She shares intriguing insights into the paranormal activity and eerie occurrences the family have encountered.
 She details the network of psychic supporters they have called on to help with their unconventional plight and explains why this close-knit family are not prepared to leave their beautiful home.